1861 Shed

 The building was converted to a power station in the First World War, complete with boilers, chimney stack and wooden cooling tower, to serve the Works.
 By 1939, Darlington had its own power station and the “power house”, as it had become known, was relegated to a sub-station.
 At the North end of the building a store for locomotive cylinders was established, and locomotives arriving for repair would gather in the yard at that end of the building where the work required would be assessed before they crossed Whessoe Road and entered the Works.

-From 1952 Darlington Works started building diesel locomotives and a test house was needed.
-A soundproof control room was established in the North end of the building and the diesel locomotives would have their engines run up while stood outside, much to the annoyance of the local population.
+From 1952, Darlington Works started building diesel locomotives and a test house was needed.
+A soundproof control room was established in the North-end of the building and the diesel locomotives would have their engines run up while stood outside – much to the annoyance of the local population and nearby neighbours.

-Surviving closure of the Works in 1966, the S&T Department used the North end of the building as a store and by the mid-1970s a scrap yard had become established in the South end of the building and yard.
+As the advent of steam had ended in 1964 and railway infrastructures across the country had a major upheaval, the shed was deemed as no longer required as a works and closed in 1966.
+Although closed as a works, the building still survived and the S&T Department utilised the North-end of the building as a store and by the mid-1970s a scrap yard had become established in the South end of the building and yard.

 Following its acquisition by Darlington Borough Council in the early 2020s to form part of its Hopetown Darlington Railway Heritage Quarter development, it has been reroofed and refurbished internally.
-It now houses the Darlington Railway Preservation Societys collection of Darlington built railway vehicles, and provides the North Eastern Locomotive Preservation Group with a Darlington locomotive restoration centre – the latter relocating from the former carriage works on Hopetown Lane.
+It now houses the Darlington Railway Preservation Society’s collection of Darlington built railway vehicles, and provides the North Eastern Locomotive Preservation Group with a Darlington-based locomotive restoration centre – the latter relocating from the former carriage works on Hopetown Lane (which is now home to the museum’s collection of archives).